 Lizards were located using a 3-element Yagi antenna and Model R-100 telemetry receiver (Communications Specialists, Inc., Orange, CA, USA).
 Once found, a location was taken for each lizard using a Garmin 64st GPS unit (Garmin Ltd., Olathe, KS, USA) and a laser range-finder (Bushnell Outdoor Products, Overland Park, KS, USA).
-In addition, date and time, meso and microhabitat, and behavior were recorded for each observation.
-Mesohabitat was categorized as a determination of whether a lizard was within 0.5 meters of a shrub (shrub) or not (open).
-Microhabitat was recorded as the habitat where the lizard was observed at an even finer spatial scale (burrow, annuals, road, in shrub, bare patch, or wash).
+Additionally, date and time, meso- and microhabitat, and behavior were recorded for each observation of a lizard.
+Mesohabitat was categorized as whether a lizard was within 0.5 meters of a shrub (shrub) or not (open).
+Microhabitat was recorded as the habitat where the lizard was observed at a finer spatial scale: (burrow, annuals, road, in shrub, bare patch, or wash).
 A brief behavior observation was taken for one minute at the same time (see supporting information Appendix A for behavior classifications).
 Behavior observations were brief to ensure that there would be adequate time to observe all animals 3 times daily.
 Disturbance from the observer to the lizard was kept to a minimum for each observation to avoid influencing behavior and habitat selection.
-During the course of the survey, a few collared individuals were depredated or the signal from their radio was lost [BE EXPLICIT LIKE GERMANO.
-AND HOW CAN YOU RECOVER COLLARS THAT LOST SIGNAL.
-These collars were recovered if possible.
-Lizards were recaptured between July 11th and July 18th at the end of the survey and collars were removed.

-Analyses
+At the completion of the study all collars were removed from the lizards.

-All analyses were conducted in R (version 3.3.2).
-Meso and microhabitat were analyzed using a generalized linear model (Bolker et al. 2009) with the multcomp package (Hothorn et al. 2008).
-Behavior observed was analyzed with a multinomial logistic regression using the nnet package which accounts for the multiple levels of nominal outcomes of the behavior observations (Venables et al. 2002).
+Analyses.-- All analyses were conducted in R (version 3.3.2).
+Meso- and microhabitat were analyzed using a generalized linear model (Bolker et al. 2009) with the multcomp package (Hothorn et al. 2008).
+Behavioral data were analyzed with a multinomial logistic regression using the nnet package which accounts for the multiple levels of nominal outcomes of the observations (Venables et al. 2002).
 All locations of collared individuals were mapped using the leaflet package (Graul 2016).
-[WHY CALCULATE HOME RANGE -- EXPLAIN] Home range size was calculated using a 95% Minimum Convex Polygon (MCP) estimation (Mohr 1947) using the adehabitatHR package (Calenge 2006).
-All R code used for this project can be found at <https://cjlortie.github.io/Carrizo.telemetry/>.
-[NEED ONE OR MORE SENTENCES HERE TO COMPARE MINIMALLY WITH GERMANO.
-WHY NOT USE LOCOH]
+Home range size was calculated using a 95% Minimum Convex Polygon (MCP) estimation (Mohr 1947) using the adehabitatHR package (Calenge 2006).
+MCPs were visualized in two dimensions in R and with Zoatrack ( )All R code used for this project can be found at <https://cjlortie.github.io/Carrizo.telemetry.
+Shrub density was calculated by visually counting individual shrubs from aerial photographs within each lizard’s MCP and dividing that number by the area in square meters of the MCP.

 Results